Hawk2811/Termux-SDK/README.md

 # Termux-SDK
-LLVM Cross Compile Tools for Termux With Android NDK
+Set of Scripts to Compile C/C++ for Termux Using Android NDK and LLVM